 As you’re developing and executing your marketing strategy, you want to make the most of your team’s resources.
 Breaking out your leads by channel—social media, paid advertising, emails, inbound marketing, content downloads, etc.—can show you where you’re getting the most bang for your buck.

 Having a high lead count is great, but if they don’t convert to closed deals, you’ll have wasted time and money in trying to attract and sell them.
 You want to attract the right audience through your lead generation efforts—that is, qualified leads who are likely to purchase your products and/or services.
 Bounce rate can tell you whether you’re attracting the right visitors to your site.
 Later in the funnel, your MQL:SQL ratio can show whether your sales team is able to successfully qualify the leads you’ve given them.

 Isolating conversion rates for each stage of your marketing funnel gives you insight into the customer journey.
 You may find that there are leaks at certain stages, causing you to lose potential revenue.
 Each company’s funnel will look a bit different, but you will find a couple metrics below to help get you started.

-For a detailed look at customer acquisition stages, check out our ebook, Lead to Loyal: 6 Steps to Mapping Your Customer Acquistion Cycle Using Your Salesforce Data.
+For a detailed look at customer acquisition stages, check out our ebook, Lead to Loyal: 6 Steps to Mapping Your Customer Acquisition Cycle Using Your Salesforce Data.

 Similarly, your landing pages will be key conversion points for many customers.
 Tracking the success of these pages so you can test and refine them is critical.